Intimidation by telephone call or electronic communication; penalty.

-(1) A person commits the offense of intimidation by telephone call if, with intent to terrify, intimidate, threaten, harass, annoy, or offend, the person:
+(1) A person commits the offense of intimidation by telephone call or electronic communication if, with intent to intimidate, threaten, or harass an individual, the person telephones such individual or transmits an electronic communication directly to such individual, whether or not conversation or an electronic response ensues, and the person:

-(c) Telephones another and threatens to inflict injury to any person or to the property of any person; or
+(b) Threatens to inflict physical or mental injury to such individual or any other person or physical injury to the property of such individual or any other person; or

-(e) Telephones another and attempts to extort money or other thing of value from any person.
+(c) Attempts to extort money or other thing of value from such individual or any other person.

-(3) The offense shall be deemed to have been committed either at the place where the call was made or where it was received.
+(2) The offense shall be deemed to have been committed either at the place where the call or electronic communication was initiated or where it was received.

-(4) Intimidation by telephone call is a Class III misdemeanor.
+(3) Intimidation by telephone call or electronic communication is a Class III misdemeanor.

 A jury instruction founded on the presumption created by subsection (2) of this section is constitutionally impermissible because such an instruction deprives a defendant of the due process right that the State must prove beyond a reasonable doubt each element of the crime charged, and shifts the burden to the defendant to disprove the element of intent in the offense charged.
 State v.
 Kipf, 234 Neb.
 227, 450 N.W.2d 397 (1990).